Quantum-code04/Chess-Master/README.md

-# 🖤 Team Quantum Chess Game ♟️
+# 🖤 Chess Game ♟️
+This PORJECT  is not create by me , it is only for study , analyze prepose.
+I want to do a deep study of working of this project ...

 ## 📋 Table of Contents
 - [Introduction](#introduction)